atc0005/check-cert/README.md

     - warning threshold
     - critical threshold

+- Validate provided hostname against Common Name *or* one of the available SANs entries
+  - the expected hostname can be supplied by the `--server` flag *or* the `--dns-name` flag

 - Optional support for verifying SANs entries on a certificate against a provided list